vansky/C.Psyd-Handbook/applications.md

 # Grad/Job Applications

+## Cover letters
+Make sure your cover letter is on university stationary.
+[Here](https://github.com/vansky/cover_letter_template) is a latex template to generate a cover letter on university stationary.

 ## Research Statements
 These are bits of advice I give in response to nearly all research statements, so I decided to collect them here.